Nike-Inc/Willow/README.md

 log.verbose("My first verbose log message!")
 ```

-> The `All` log level contains a bitmask where all bits are set to 1.
-This means that the `All` log level will contain all custom log levels automatically.
+> The `all` log level contains a bitmask where all bits are set to 1.
+This means that the `all` log level will contain all custom log levels automatically.

 ### Shared Loggers between Frameworks